libp2p/specs/kad-dht/README.md

 #### Value retrieval

-When _gettting_ a value in the DHT, the implementor should collect at least `Q` (quorum) responses from distinct nodes to check for consistency before returning an answer.
+When _getting_ a value from the DHT, implementions may use a mechanism like quorums to define confidence in the values found on the DHT, put differently a mechanism to determine when a query is _finished_.
+E.g. with quorums one would collect at least `Q` (quorum) responses from distinct nodes to check for consistency before returning an answer.

 Entry validation: Should the responses from different peers diverge, the implementation should use some validation mechanism to resolve the conflict and